biddle-r/HMC2019/README.md

-# Data for "Leveraging Sentiment Distributions to Distinguish Figurative From Literal Health Reports on Twitter" paper presented at WebConf 2020.
+# Data for "Leveraging Sentiment Distributions to Distinguish Figurative From Literal Health Reports on Twitter" paper presented at The Web Conference '20.

 ***